 When the authorization status for the IAB-node changes, the EPC sends an updated authorization status to the IAB-MT’s eNB.
 The eNB forwards the authorization status to the IAB-donor-CU in the SGNB ADDITION REQUEST message or SGNB MODIFICATION REQUEST message.

-In case the authorization status is “not authorized”, the IAB-donor-CU performs the following actions in this order: it attempts to hand over the UEs served by the IAB-node to other cell(s), releases the F1 interface towards the IAB-DU, and releases all backhaul resources (including the BAP address, TNL address and default BAP configuration) for this IAB-node.
+In case the updated authorization status is “not authorized”, the IAB-donor-CU performs the following actions in this order: it attempts to hand over the UEs and descendant nodes served by the IAB-node to other cell(s), releases the F1 interface towards the IAB-DU, and releases all backhaul resources (including the BAP address, TNL address and default BAP configuration) for this IAB-node.

 In case the authorization status is changed back from “not authorized” to “authorized”, the phase 2 and phase 3 of the IAB-node integration procedure as defined in clause 8.12 are carried out.